 At the onset of telephone service back in the 1950s, the federal government created a universal service policy to ensure that all Americans—including those in rural areas—have access to affordable communications services.
 The government decided these were essential services that required financial support to build and maintain.
 As a result, it created something called the Universal Service Fund (USF).

-The FCC wants to do away with USF and other financing methods that support rural, high-cost telephone and broadband services.
-It wants to create something called the Connect America Fund.
+support rural, high-cost telephone and broadband services.
+It wants to create something called the Connect America fund.
 While this is a good idea to help facilitate the transition to support for increased broadband services in rural communities, FCC officials need to ensure that they don’t destroy the funding that now delivers telecommunications services to the rural areas of America.

 All rural consumers need to get educated about the proposed policies and communicate to members of Congress and the White House about the negative impact this could have on our community.
 The current FCC proposal would penalize rural broadband providers such as our company, and put existing affordable, high-quality broadband service for rural areas in serious jeopardy.
 Also, it would undermine our ability to upgrade that service in the future.